merchantinresidence/abra-docs/schema.md

 ### Popup element block

-The `popup` block allows you show and update the content of the your popup.
+The `popup` block allows you to show and update the content of your popup.

 #### Block properties